 Waste removal companies can help you with larger items that are more difficult to move and process, such as appliances, mattresses, and carpeting.
 They will even pick it up for you!
 Always remember that your purchasing power matters.
 When you support sustainable businesses, you are directly contributing to a wider network of green alternatives.>The sheer number of cars on the road contribute significantly to poor air quality in California.
 While San Francisco generally performs

-better in air quality standards, it is essential for residents to reduce the amount of time they spend driving alone.
+better in air quality standards.
+Therefore it is essential for residents to reduce the amount of time they spend driving alone.

 The best options are the ones that avoid driving and mass transit all together, such as walking or biking.
 Bike commuting is popular in San Francisco, making it a safe alternative as drivers are used to sharing the road.
 Additionally, public transportation in San Francisco is extremely diverse and accessible, particularly when combined with biking and walking.

 San Francisco is avidly health conscious and is already a leader in the sustainable food industry.
 Vegetarian and vegan diets are particularly popular, cutting the city’s meat consumption significantly.
 If you do eat meat, try lowering your intake gradually.
 Purchase products from smaller farms that grass feed their animals and practice rotational grazing.
 Avoid farm raised fish and buy local.

 San Franciscans have access to an incredible variety of foods grown right in California.
 Farmer’s Markets and co-ops are abundant and often year-round, making it easy to maintain a healthy diet of diverse foods.
-Buy organic and Fair-Tradegoods that support sustainable business models.
+Buy goods that support sustainable business models.
 Meal plan fastidiously, avoid food waste, and compost!
 If you have a yard, or even just a well-lit windowsill, consider urban farming.
 When you know where your food comes from, you are more likely to make food selections that support your health and the health of the environment.

 Vote and Volunteer

 een legislation and candidates that value sustainable practices.
 Support and pilot initiatives that encourage community education and green living, especially those that engage with children and youth.
 Volunteer your time with local organizations that plant trees, clean up parks, and advocate for environmental reform.
 Change is possible when everyone is in it together.